This commentary was written around 2006, about two years after we started to put Hot Stampers on our website.

 Although we make plenty of mistakes, we think of ourselves as experts when it comes to evaluating the sound of records and stereo equipment.
 (Experts make mistakes; they just make fewer of them.)
 The studies alluded to above make it clear that anyone can.

 But the practical consequences of these findings are that few audiophiles can ever hope to achieve expert critical listening skills.
 It takes too much time and it takes too much work.
 Most people are in this hobby for fun.
 They already have a job.
 They don’t need another one.

 Perhaps there’s another, better way to look at it.
 Most people are not going to become scratch golfers, but they can still get better at the game.
 There is a balance to be achieved between working hard to improve your skills and having fun at the same time.

 What has driven me in this hobby has always been the music.

 When I play a record I love, I want to be able to hear it right.
 If I can’t hear it right, I don’t enjoy it.
 If enjoying it means finding a better sounding pressing, then that’s what I have to do.
 If it means improving the stereo or room, then I must find a way to make the stereo or the room sound better.
 This is of course the most frustrating aspect of our audiophile pursuits.
 It is not often easy to find the right record or make the right change to the stereo or room.
 But this is the challenge we face if we care enough about the music to want to hear it right.

 Let the music be your guide.
 If the sound of most of the records you play satisfies you, great.
-If it doesn’t, and you want better pressings or better equipment, we’re here to help.
+If it doesn’t, and you want better pressings, we’re here to help.
 And if you want to improve your listening skills in order to better your stereo or your record collection, you know what to do.